 - Attend mandatory orientation. - Complete physical examination within three months before entering program and maintain current immunization information. - Complete an American Heart Association Health Care Provider CPR course.
 Students are required to maintain a current CPR card to comply with affiliating agency requirements.
-Recommend taking between program orientation and program start.
+Recommend taking between program orientation and program start. - All students must successfully complete a DHS approved Nursing Assistant course prior to program entry.

 NWTC is required to comply with the Wisconsin Caregiver Law (1997 WISCONSIN ACT 27).
 The completion of a caregiver background check includes the review of criminal records for convictions of serious crimes or a history of improper behavior.
 Students accepted into this program must complete a background information form disclosing any acts, crimes, or convictions prior to program entry.
 The information provided in the background information form must be truthful and match any findings on the criminal record check.
 Students with a criminal history may be denied access to placement at the discretion of the clinical or practicum site.
-Consequently, should a student have a history of convictions of serious crimes or a history of improper behaviors, NWTC cannot guarantee clinical/ practicum placement or guarantee graduation within typical program timing.
+Consequently, should a student have a history of convictions of serious crimes or a history of improper behaviors, NWTC cannot guarantee clinical/practicum placement or guarantee graduation within typical program timing.